Greg-2600/mdns_explorer/README.md

-Search mdns cache for machines advertising ssh, vnc, and rdp.
+Search mDNS cache for machines advertising ssh, vnc, and rdp.

 Tested in OSX.